Program goal

 - Grade requirements: To graduate, degree applicants must achieve an overall grade point average of 3.0 (B) on a 4.0 scale with a grade of C in no more than two courses.
 The GPA for graduation will be based on all graduate courses attempted after acceptance into the program.

-- Requirements for admission to candidacy: Before beginning formal dissertation research, students must complete all 36 hours of required course work, both stages of the e-portfolio and the requirements described below.
+- Requirements for admission to candidacy: Before beginning formal dissertation research, students must complete all 36 hours of required course work and the requirements described below.
 Upon completion of these, the student will apply for degree candidacy.

 - Dissertation committee: The dissertation committee consists of the director (who must hold a Ph.D.) and three or four additional members whose scholarly knowledge and interests are relevant to the project.
-The committee must have members from at least two of the sponsoring units (Department of English, School of the Arts, Richard T. Robertson School of Media and Culture).
+The committee should have members from the sponsoring units (Department of English, School of the Arts, Richard T. Robertson School of Communication) and must reflect the interdisciplinary nature of MATX.
 At least three members of the committee, including the chair, must be full members of the graduate faculty.
-The committee may also include faculty from other relevant programs and departments in the College of Humanities and Sciences, including but not limited to African American Studies, History, Gender, Sexuality and Women’s Studies, and Sociology, as well as the Science, Technology and Society Program.
+The committee may also include faculty from other relevant programs and departments in and beyond the College of Humanities and Sciences.
 Appropriate faculty from outside VCU may serve on committees (but not as director) with the approval of the MATX director and the graduate dean.
 It is the student’s responsibility to assemble the committee, in consultation with the dissertation director.
 Committees will not be appointed by the program.

 - Competency: Candidates must demonstrate competency in a skill or technique relevant to the dissertation research or planned professional career.
 The dissertation committee approves and administers the competency portion.
 Graded pass/fail, the test may be repeated once.